-As a 14-year-old I spelled the business magazine Elsevier.
+As a 14-year-old I spelled Time magazine.
 Especially the interviews with ‘captains of industry’ fascinated me.
 I imagined how these men, in a beautiful suit with a matching tie, a car with driver, present to tens of thousands of their employees their visions and business plans they want to achieve.

 Since 2002 I am Shared Service Center (SSC) specialist.